Master in Interaction Design SUPSI FAQ

 Extra-EU citizens require a visa to reside in Switzerland for the duration of the program.
 EU citizens participating in the program need to apply for the residence permit upon their arrival in Switzerland to study, no visa is therefore required.
 You can find detailed information about permit and visa here.

 Even if we do support students, a visa is not guaranteed as this is a separate administration process over which SUPSI has no control.
-We suggest starting the visa process as soon as you are enrolled through the payment of the first installment because it requires from 1 to 4 months to get approved and issued.
+We suggest starting the visa process as soon as you are enrolled because it requires from 1 to 4 months to get approved and issued.

 Does the university provide the accommodation?